Félix Parra: Education and Training

-In 1861, at just 16 years of age, Félix Parra entered the School of Drawing and Painting at the College of San Nicolás, located in Morelia, Mexico.
+In 1861, at age 16, Parra entered the School of Drawing and Painting at the College of San Nicolás, located in Morelia, Mexico.
 A pupil in the field of academic painting, Parra attended the college for three years before moving on to the Academy of San Carlos, located in Mexico City, in 1864.
 Here, Parra was exposed to a synthetic collage of domestic and foreign stylings introduced by a new wave of professors, most of whom were Mexican artists with Spanish artistic education backgrounds.
 His exposure led to Parra picking up key elements of both the Mexican and European artistic styles, many of which can be seen integrated into his works.

-While at the academy, Félix presented a number of his works in small internal art shows consisting of pieces created by the academy's students.
+While at the academy, Parra presented a number of his works in small internal art shows consisting of pieces created by the academy's students.
 In 1871, he put on display a nude done very much in the European style.
 Two years later, in 1873, one of his most notable pieces, Galileo Demonstrating the New Astronomical Theories at the University of Padua, an oil painting done on canvas, was put on display.
 This work was followed by another oil on canvas work, Fray Bartolomé de las Casas, unveiled in 1875.
 Finally, in 1877, Parra put on display Episodes of Conquest: The Massacre of Cholula, a work that would significantly impact the coming years of his life.
 His historic academic painting portraying Cortés and his conquest across Mexico, ravaging native culture in the process, earned Parra a scholarship from the university to travel across the Atlantic Ocean and to continue his artistic education in Europe.

 Beginning in 1878, Parra would spend four years between France and Italy, learning from and working under other master painters.
 At the conclusion of his ventures in 1882, Parra decided to return home to his native Mexico and took a position as a professor of ornamentation at the National School of Fine Arts.